Three Years Down the Road, Locals Yet to Benefit from UGX2.5B Hoima City Modern Abattoir

 By Johnson Kanyesige

-Locals in Hoima City have continued to bear the poor state of meat, with animals currently being slaughtered from a filthy slaughter area which is located in Kiryatete East cell in Hoima East division.
+Locals and visitors in Hoima City have continued to bear the poor state of meat, with animals currently being slaughtered from a filthy slaughter area which is located in Kiryatete East cell in Hoima East City Division.

 Morever according to the residents, the Hoima city authorities have failed to maintain the current slaughterhouse with lack of drainage channels and limited space for slaughtering of animals.
 The individuals who operate the old area say that the condition worsens during the rainy season.